erebelo/spring-common-lib/docs/http-module.md

 **NOTE**: The alias (`serviceTwo`) is case-sensitive and must match exactly in the `@Qualifier` annotation, including the `RestTemplate` suffix.

-## Usage of `httpapi` Module
+## Usage of Common Http Module

-When using the `httpapi` module in your project, the module automatically intercepts and propagates filtered headers from the incoming request to any outgoing API call made with `RestTemplate.exchange()`.
+When using the `spring-common-http` module in your project, the module automatically intercepts and propagates filtered headers from the incoming request to any outgoing API call made with `RestTemplate.exchange()`.
 This means that only the allowed headers are passed along, eliminating the need to manually include them in the `HttpEntity`.

 ### Passing `null` for `HttpEntity`

 You can pass `null` in `HttpEntity` if no additional headers or body are needed.
 The filter will still carry over the allowed headers from the original request.

 ```java
 ResponseEntity<String> response = restTemplate.exchange(